RobRendell/gTove/README.md

 * Allow players to remove minis that they added (owner of the file)
 * Change colour of mini/template name?
 Formatting?
 * Should store mini background colour swatches in tabletop
-* Support Fog of War on hexagonal grids
-    * Hexagonal fog of war shaders
-    * Hexagonal fog of war mouse clicks/elastic drag
 * Dice enhancement: Ability for players to customise the colour of "their" dice.
 * Dice enhancement: Identify who made the dice roll.
 * Dice enhancement: Ability to have more than one person roll at once?